-About easyCBM Math Measures and Their Use
+About easyCBM Math measures and their use

 All of the mathematics measures on easyCBM were developed by mathematics teachers, working collaboratively with researchers from the University of Oregon to design measures that were aligned to grade-level content standards, would be appropriate for use as screening assessments (benchmarks) as well as for monitoring progress every 3-4 weeks (progress monitoring), and would be as free as possible from construct-irrelevant variance associated with reading demands on the mathematics items.